scds/ArcGIS-Pro/lessons/lesson3.md

 [Map Projections Project Package](https://www.arcgis.com/sharing/rest/content/items/3980eb073a294a51b6a809abc661e43f/data) (direct download)

-This project package is used in the [Choose the right projection](https://learn.arcgis.com/en/projects/choose-the-right-projection/) tutorial from Esri, available through the [Learn ArcGIS website](https://learn.arcgis.com/en/gallery/).
+This project package and portions of this tutorial are from the the [Choose the right projection](https://learn.arcgis.com/en/projects/choose-the-right-projection/) tutorial originally developed by Esri's Learn Team.
+This and other tutorials are available through the [Learn ArcGIS website](https://learn.arcgis.com/en/gallery/).

 ### Map Properties: Coordinate Systems